Lebuin/escaperoom/docs/install rpi.md

 * Connect the RPI to a monitor and boot it up.
 * The escape room should now start automatically on boot every time.

-# Troubleshooting

-* **I don't hear any sound through the speakers**.
-Right click the sound icon in the top right corner of the RPI desktop, and make sure "AV jack" is selected and the volume is set to the maximum.
-* **I want to restart the escaperoom**.
-Right click anywhere except in the video -> click "Reload".
-* **I want to exit fullscreen**.
-Right click anywhere except in the video -> click "Exit full screen".
-* **The escaperoom is no longer in fullscreen**.
-Click the three dots in the top right corner.
-There is a small full screen button next the the "Zoom" buttons.
-* **I closed Chrome / Chrome has crashed**.
-Double click the `Escaperoom` file on the desktop and choose "Execute in terminal".
-This should restart the escaperoom.
-* **The tag reader doesn't work**.
-Make sure all the cables are wired correctly.